International Business Certificate

 - MGT 3650 — International Market Assessment and Entry: Examination of concepts, frameworks and tools for assessing international market opportunities and for selecting and implementing appropriate means of international market entry.
 (Credit Hours: 3)

-- International Business Experience: Students must participate in an approved applied international business experience, working either A) on a business-related assignment in a foreign country, or B) on an international business-related assignment, domestically or abroad.
+- International Business Experience: Students must participate in an approved applied international business experience, working either A) on a business-related assignment in a foreign country or B) on an international business-related assignment, domestically or abroad.
 Examples of international business experiences include, but are not limited to, Global Consulting Program and OHIO International Consulting Program.
-Students can claim six credit hours for a 6-weeks or longer experience, and three credit hours for an experience which is less than 6-weeks long.
+Students can claim six credit hours for a 6-weeks or longer experience and three credit hours for an experience that is less than 6-weeks long.
 (Credit Hours: 3 or 6)

 Elective Course (if needed)

 - ECON 3400 — International Trade: International trade patterns, theories of absolute and comparative advantage, classical and modern trade theory, tariffs, quotas, non-tariff barriers, preferential trading arrangements.
-(Requisites: ECON 1030; Credit Hours: 3)
+(Credit Hours: 3)

-- MGT 4650 — Transnational Strategy, Organization and Leadership: This capstone course in international business integrates theoretical and applied managerial concepts, strategies, and organizational practices associated with complex international and multinational organizations; administration of foreign operations; differences and conflicts between domestic and international policies and practices; and integration of cultural, technological, knowledge and organizational management imperatives in complex multinational and international operations.
-(Requisites: COB Jr or Sr, and MGT 4640; Credit Hours: 3)
+- MGT 4650 — Transnational Strategy, Organization, and Leadership: This capstone course in international business integrates theoretical and applied managerial concepts, strategies, and organizational practices associated with complex international and multinational organizations; administration of foreign operations; differences and conflicts between domestic and international policies and practices; and integration of cultural, technological, knowledge and organizational management imperatives in complex multinational and international operations.
+(Credit Hours: 3)

-- MKT 4410 — International Marketing: Focuses on understanding the major issues facing international/global marketing managers today through the application of marketing principles in the international/global business environment.
-(Requisites: MKT 2020 or 2400; Credit Hours: 3)
+- MKT 4410 — International Marketing: Focuses on understanding the major issues facing international/global marketing managers today through applying marketing principles in the international/global business environment.
+(Credit Hours: 3)